nicholaswmin/fsm/README.md

 turnstile.push()
 // Error: push() not allowed in state:closed
 ```

 ## Hooks

-The 2nd argument accepts an object, optionally implementing hook methods.
-Hooks are called at specific transition phases, optionally altering the
+Hooks are functions/methods which are called at specific transition phases,
-transition behavior.
+optionally altering the transition behavior.

-Same example:
+Each transition adds:

+- 1 transition hook, named as: `on<TransitionName>`
+- 1 state-change hook, named as: `on<StateName>`

+where `TransitionName`, `StateName` are the given transition and state names,
+respectively.

+The 2nd argument accepts an object, optionally implementing some or all hooks.
+The `FSM` looks up for these hook methods on an object which should be provided
+as the 2nd argument `ctx`.

+The following section provides an example.

+Assuming these transitions:

 ```js
 closed: { coin: 'opened' },